 - Noise reduction is not as effective as other muzzle brakes on the market

 Vais Arms is a smaller company operating out of Texas that actually specializes in muzzle brakes.
-They have built a solid name for themselves in the muzzle brake world, and each of their muzzle brakes are high quality and aesthetically pleasing.
+They built a solid name for themselves in the muzzle brake world.
+Each of their muzzle brakes prides themself with top quality and pleasing aesthetic.
 The Vais .30 caliber muzzle brake is no exception.

 On the Vais, you will find a symmetrical matrix of round vents, which serve three unique functions: